Expert insights on MitoQ, oxidative stress, and mitochondrial health: Q&A with Dr. Siobhan Mitchell, PhD

-The full episode dives deep into the significance of brain energy, gut health, appetite, and the serotonin-mood connection - which Siobhan has been studying for the past 20 years.
-They also demystify the misconceptions that surround oxidative stress and the impact of targeted vs. non-targeted antioxidants.
+The full episode explores crucial areas such as brain energy, gut health, appetite, and the serotonin-mood connection areas that Dr. Mitchell has been studying for over 20 years.
+They also discuss misconceptions surrounding oxidative stress and the impact of mitochondria-targeted vs. non-targeted antioxidants.

-You can find the full episode here, or keep scrolling to read through some of our key take-aways from Siobhan.
+You can find the full episode here, or keep reading for some of our key takeaways from Dr. Mitchell's insights.

 “Oxidative stress helps with keeping your muscles maintained and all the rest.
 But I would say oxidative stress, especially around the mitochondria, can be super bad.
 And this happens more and more as you age that you have more oxidative stress that goes beyond anything beneficial.
 And so I think anyone after around age 35 has to start thinking about oxidative stress as something they have to take care of.”